americanexpress/unify-flowret/readme.md

 1. Setup on - case start or work basket entry or work basket exit
 1. Type - milestone exists at case level or at work basket level
 1. Workbasket name - specifies the work basket name and is only applicable if setup on is work basket entry or exit
-1. Applied at - duration of time after which the milestone is to fire
+1. Applied at - duration of time after which the first milestone is to fire
 1. Clock starts at - immediately or deferred to the start of the next day - used to compute the time when the milestone should fire
 1. User action - application defined string.
 Flowret does not interpret this but only passes it to the application